OrbiGoal/OrbiGoal/README.md

 1. **Agile Methodology**: We follow an agile approach to project management, breaking down our development process into small, manageable tasks or sprints.
 This allows us to adapt quickly to changes and deliver features incrementally.

-2. **Version Control with Git**: We use Git for version control, enabling our team to collaborate seamlessly on the codebase.
-With Git, we can track changes, manage branches, and merge code efficiently.
+2. **Version Control with Git**: We used GitHub for version control to manage and streamline our development process efficiently.
+GitHub enabled us to track changes to our codebase, collaborate seamlessly, and manage multiple versions of our project.
+By creating branches for new features and bug fixes, we ensured that our main codebase remained stable while allowing for parallel development.
+Pull requests and code reviews facilitated rigorous scrutiny and integration of new code, maintaining high-quality standards.
+This structured approach ensured transparency, accountability, and effective collaboration among team members, ultimately leading to a more robust and well-maintained application.

 <img width="1316" alt="image" src="https://github.com/user-attachments/assets/afb153b9-8cb4-484d-9d02-0e4295ef531d">

-3. **Code Reviews**: We conduct regular code reviews to ensure the quality of our codebase.
-By reviewing each other's code, we can identify potential issues, share knowledge, and maintain consistency across our project.
+3. **Code Reviews**: We conducted code reviews extensively throughout the development of OrbiGoal to ensure the highest quality of code and maintain consistency across the project.
+Regular code reviews allowed team members to share knowledge, identify potential issues, and provide constructive feedback, which led to more robust and efficient code.
+This practice helped us catch bugs early, enforce coding standards, and improve the overall readability and maintainability of our codebase.
+By fostering a culture of collaboration and continuous improvement, code reviews contributed to a more reliable and scalable application, ultimately enhancing the user experience.

-4. **Testing**: We will implement a comprehensive testing strategy, including features such as end-to-end tests.
-Testing helps us validate the functionality of our application, catch bugs early, and ensure a reliable user experience.
+4. **Testing**: Built with a user-centric approach, OrbiGoal is designed to be an application to engage users.
+We used user testing extensively in the development of OrbiGoal to ensure the application met the needs and expectations of our target audience.
+We approached 5 users of different demographics to test out the different features OrbiGoal has to offer.
+By engaging real users throughout the development process, we were able to gather valuable feedback on the usability, functionality, and overall user experience of the app.
+This iterative approach allowed us to identify and address potential issues early, refine features based on user preferences, and ultimately create a more intuitive and engaging product.
+User testing helped us validate our design decisions, prioritize features, and ensure that OrbiGoal provides a seamless and enjoyable experience for football fans.
+Details to the outcomes of user testing can be found in [**User Testing**](#user-testing).

 5. **Documentation**: We maintain thorough documentation throughout our development process.
 This includes README files, code comments, and user guides.
 Documentation helps us communicate effectively, onboard new team members, and ensure the long-term maintainability of our project.
+Additionally, our README files include links to further documentation, application user interface diagrams and project log, which foster consistency and clarity across the development team.
+By maintaining thorough documentation, we enhance collaboration, streamline project management, and ensure that the knowledge is easily accessible and transferable.

 <img width="1316" alt="image" src="https://github.com/user-attachments/assets/20bfb882-26cd-4912-8d11-6fd042ba67a8">